Children’s Rehabilitative Services (CRS)

 What is CRS?

 Children’s Rehabilitative Services (CRS) is a designation given to certain AHCCCS members who have qualifying health conditions.
 Members with a CRS designation can get the same AHCCCS covered services as non-CRS AHCCCS members and are able to get care in the community, or in clinics called multispecialty interdisciplinary clinics (MSIC).
 MSICs bring many specialty providers together in one location.
 Your health plan will assist a member with a CRS designation with closer care coordination and monitoring to make sure their special healthcare needs are met.

-Eligibility for a CRS designation is determined by the AHCCCS Division of Member Services (DMS).
+Eligibility for a CRS designation is determined by the AHCCCS Division of Member and Provider Services (DMPS).
 The link below lists medical conditions that qualify for the CRS designation:

 Who is Eligible for a CRS Designation?